 API Application Programming Interface

 DSR Demand Side Response

 EIN Eindhoven

 EU European Union

 FC Follower City

 FCIS Follower City Implementation Strategy

-FCTM Follower City Training Mission

-Fhg Fraunhofer Research Society
+FCTM Follower City Training Mission Fhg Fraunhofer Research Society

 FOKUS Institute for Open Communication Systems

 GA General Assembly

 KPI Key Performance Indicator

 IAO Institute for Industrial Engineering

 IAT Institute of Human Factors and Technology Management

 ICT Information and Communication Technology

 IoT Internet of Things

 LC Lighthouse City

 MAN Manchester

-SCIS Smart City Implementation Strategy
+PPP Public-private-partnership

 SCC1 Smart Cities and Communities lighthouse projects

 SME Small and Medium Enterprise

 STA Stavanger

 WB Webinar

 WP Work Package

 WS Workshop

-0. Executive Summary
+Executive Summary

-The current deliverable is called "D6.2 Smart City Framework" and is part of Work Package six (WP6) of the same name.
-It is the distinct outcome of Task 6.6 which summarizes the outcomes of Task 6.1 Adaptation of Approach and Methodology, Task 6.2 ICT Reference Architecture, Task 6.4 On-site assessment in Lighthouse Cities, Task 6.5 On-site assessment in Follower Cities, Task 6.8 Second on-site assessment in Lighthouse Cities and Task 6.9 Training mission to the Follower Cities.
-In addition it directly supports Task 6.7 Development of Follower City Implementation Plans by providing guidance and support to the Follower Cities through the framework.
-The tasks have been fulfilled in strong cooperation with WP2 to ensure consistency between monitoring and replication.
+The current deliverable is called "D6.10 Smart City Framework - Update" and is part of Work Package six (WP6).
+The first version was "D6.2 Smart City Framework" that was due in M36 and was the distinct outcome of Task 6.6 which summarizes the outcomes of Task 6.1 Adaptation of Approach and Methodology, Task 6.2 ICT Reference Architecture, Task 6.4 On-site assessment in Lighthouse Cities, Task 6.5 On-site assessment in Follower Cities, Task 6.8 Second on-site assessment in Lighthouse Cities and Task 6.9 Training mission to the Follower Cities.
+"D6.10 Smart City Framework - Update" includes new insights that were gathered during the execution of Task 6.10 Workshop for the Follower City Prague, Task 6.11 Workshop for the Follower City Leipzig, Task 6.12 Workshop for the Follower City Sabadell, Task 6.13 iCity Tender training and consultancy and Task 6.14: Exploitation of results of WP6.

-The goals of WP6 in Triangulum are to streamline ICT integration between all three Lighthouse Cities (LCs); to design a Replication Framework and a Smart City Decision making tool for Smart City Project development and implementation; and to apply parts of this framework for accelerating the replication of successful solutions within the Follower Cities (FCs) and beyond.
+The goals of WP6 in Triangulum are 1) to streamline ICT integration between all three Lighthouse Cities (LCs), 2) to design a Replication Framework and a Smart City Decision making tool for Smart City Project development and implementation and 3) to apply parts of this framework for accelerating the replication of successful solutions within the Follower Cities (FCs) and beyond.
 By this, the aim is to speed up planning and implementation and optimise the design, transformation and monitoring of Smart City implementation projects.
-The methodology and approach applied here is consistent with the framework developed by Fraunhofer within the "Morgenstadt" project.
+The methodology and approach applied here is consistent with the framework developed by Fraunhofer within the "Morgenstadt" network.

-The framework consists of following building blocks:
+The Smart City framework consists of the following building blocks: